 5. Connect Slack to your other tools

-Slack connects with other tools your organization and teams use to bring everything together in one place—providing a better experience for users and driving more value from your existing investments.
-Check the App Directory to connect the tools you use.
+Slack connects with other tools your organization and teams use and brings everything together in one place—providing a better experience for users and driving more value from your existing investments.
+Check the App Directory to connect the tools you’re already using.

 While you can always expand your connections over time, here’s how to build a foundation:

-- For folks who want to build workflows and apps in Slack, there are options.
+- For those who want to build workflows and apps in Slack, there are options:

-6. Work with customers, partners and vendors in shared channels
+6. Work with customers, partners and vendors in Slack Connect

-A shared channel works just like a normal Slack channel, but it connects two organizations.
+A Slack Connect channel works just like a normal Slack channel, but it connects two or more (up to 20!) organizations.
 This means a team from your company can communicate with Company B—for example, a customer or vendor—in the same channel.

-- Talk to your teams who work closely with external partners, like sales, business relations, buyers, vendor managers, contractors, and find out if they’d like to move their email conversation to Slack.
-Find a few groups to get started first.
+- Talk to your teams who work closely with external partners (like sales, business relations, buyers, vendor managers – and contractors), and find out if they’d like to move their email conversation to Slack

-7. More tips and best practices for working remotely in Slack
+7. More tips and best practices for working asynchronously in Slack

 The above steps give you the foundation to be successful in Slack, which you can build on to do many more fun and interesting things.
 Here are a few final tips to get going:

-- Use Slack calls and screen sharing, when a quick conversation would help move things along faster.
-Or use a command like /zoom to start a meeting in Slack.
+- Use Slack calls and screen sharing when a quick conversation will help move things along, or use a command like /zoom to start a meeting right from Slack

-- In large meetings, use a channel for discussion, to allow more people to participate in the conversation.
+- In large meetings, use a channel for questions and discussion to allow more people to participate in the conversation

-- Keep pulse with your team, using Workflow Builder to collect team feedback.
+- Use Workflow Builder to collect team feedback

 - Install the Donut App so teams can sign up for randomized “coffee chat” pairings